-The digital inputs of TCW241 can be used for monitoring of devices with "dry contact" outputs - door contact switch, push button, PIR detector etc.
+The digital inputs of TCW220 can be used for monitoring of devices with "dry contact" outputs - door contact switch, push button, PIR detector etc.

-The following picture illustrates how a dry contact switch can be connected to the input of TCW241.
+The picture below illustrates how a dry contact can be connected to inputs of TCW220.

 One side of the contact is connected to "Digital In" and another side is connected to "GND" terminals.